openshift/openshift-ansible/docs/proposals/hosted_components_templates.md

 ## User Story
 As a developer on OpenShift-Ansible,
-I want to roles for hosted components to run the APB container that is provided by the developer of the component so that the majority of on-boarding and supporting a hosted component be the responsibility of the developer of the component, reducing the amount of
+I want roles for hosted components to run the APB container that is provided by the developer of the component so that the majority of on-boarding and supporting a hosted component be the responsibility of the developer of the component, reducing the amount of